jnwatson/py-lmdb/docs/index.rst

 ``LMDB_FORCE_SYSTEM`` environment variable, and optionally ``LMDB_INCLUDEDIR``
 and ``LMDB_LIBDIR`` prior to invoking ``setup.py``.

-*Note:* on PyPy the wrapper depends on CFFI which in turn depends on ``libffi``, so you may need to install the development package for it.
-Both wrappers additionally depend on the CPython development headers when running under CPython.
+The CFFI variant depends on CFFI, which in turn depends on ``libffi``, which may need to be installed from a package.
+On CPython, both variants additionally depend on the CPython development headers.
 On Debian/Ubuntu:

     ::

         apt-get install libffi-dev python-dev build-essential

-To install the Python module, ensure a C compiler and `pip` or `easy_install` are available and type:
+To install the C extension, ensure a C compiler and `pip` or `easy_install` are available and type:

     ::